 Where to stay in Boston

 Being a major US city, Boston has no shortage of luxury and boutique hotels.
 Here you’ll find big brand names such as Taj hotels, Hyatt Regency and Four Seasons.
 If you’re looking for something a bit more boutique in style then we’d recommend The Eliot Hotel, which was originally built in 1925 as a home for semiretired Harvard professors.
+Many clients who take business class flights to Boston love it there.
 Rooms offer decadent Parisian-style luxury but with a contemporary twist, with all the technologies you’d expect to find in a modern hotel.

 Boston Harbor Hotel is a 5-star waterfront hotel on Boston’s historic Rowes Wharf, offering 230 beautifully decorated rooms with lush fabrics, coastal color tones, rich woods and spectacular skyline or harbor views.
 You’ll also benefit from modern comforts such as smart TVs, in-room tablets and complimentary Wi-Fi.